Pacific Ocean: Climate

 The climate patterns of the Northern and Southern Hemispheres generally mirror each other.
 The trade winds in the southern and eastern Pacific are remarkably steady while conditions in the North Pacific are far more varied with, for example, cold winter temperatures on the east coast of Russia contrasting with the milder weather off British Columbia during the winter months due to the preferred flow of ocean currents.

 In the tropical and subtropical Pacific, the El Niño Southern Oscillation (ENSO) affects weather conditions.
 To determine the phase of ENSO, the most recent three-month sea surface temperature average for the area approximately 3000 km to the southeast of Hawaii is computed, and if the region is more than 0.5 C-change above or below normal for that period, then an El Niño or La Niña is considered in progress.

+In September 2025, NOAA reported that global ocean surface temperatures remained at near-record levels, with June–August 2025 ranking as the third warmest in their 176-year record.

 In the tropical western Pacific, the monsoon and the related wet season during the summer months contrast with dry winds in the winter which blow over the ocean from the Asian landmass.
 Worldwide, tropical cyclone activity peaks in late summer, when the difference between temperatures aloft and sea surface temperatures is the greatest; however, each particular basin has its own seasonal patterns.
 On a worldwide scale, May is the least active month, while September is the most active month.
 November is the only month in which all the tropical cyclone basins are active.
 The Pacific hosts the two most active tropical cyclone basins, which are the northwestern Pacific and the eastern Pacific.
-Pacific hurricanes form south of Mexico, sometimes striking the western Mexican coast and occasionally the southwestern United States between June and October, while typhoons forming in the northwestern Pacific moving into southeast and east Asia from May to December.
+Pacific hurricanes form south of Mexico, sometimes striking the western Mexican coast and occasionally the Southwestern United States between June and October, while typhoons forming in the northwestern Pacific moving into southeast and east Asia from May to December.
 Tropical cyclones also form in the South Pacific basin, where they occasionally impact island nations.

 In the arctic, icing from October to May can present a hazard for shipping while persistent fog occurs from June to December.
 A climatological low in the Gulf of Alaska keeps the southern coast wet and mild during the winter months.
 The Westerlies and associated jet stream within the Mid-Latitudes can be particularly strong, especially in the Southern Hemisphere, due to the temperature difference between the tropics and Antarctica, which records the coldest temperature readings on the planet.
 In the Southern hemisphere, because of the stormy and cloudy conditions associated with extratropical cyclones riding the jet stream, it is usual to refer to the Westerlies as the Roaring Forties, Furious Fifties and Shrieking Sixties according to the varying degrees of latitude.